justinricheson/homelab/README.md

 - Reserve an ip range for MetalLb
   - 192.168.0.2 -> 192.168.0.20
 - Setup dhcp on router
-  - DNS should be 192.168.0.10 (statically assigned in k0s/metallb config)
+  - Point DNS to 192.168.0.10 (statically assigned in technitium config)
   - Create firewall rules for IOT vlan
     - Allow any -> 192.168.0.10:53
     - Allow any -> Default vlan (established/related)